kubewarden/cel-policy/README.md

       - name: "replicas"
         expression: "object.spec.replicas"
     validations:
-      - expression: "variables.replicas <= 5"
+      - expression: "variables.replicas <= params.data.maxreplicas"
         message: "The number of replicas must be less than or equal to 5"
   rules:
     - apiGroups: ["apps"]